Back to All Events

 Our events are recorded and on-demand to ticket holders for a month.
 Proceeds from ticket sales benefit UK museums, galleries and other arts-based organisations.

-The horror of emptiness, the ‘Horror Vacui’, is evident in centuries of art in which no space is allowed.
-But space, as a reality, and as a good and natural thing, is re-born in the airy landscapes of Claude Lorrain in the 17th century in step with the advance of intellectual freedom in the Enlightenment.
+In the 17th century, space, as a good and natural thing, is re-born in the airy landscapes of Claude Lorrain in step with the advance of intellectual freedom in the Enlightenment.
 We return to the horror vacui in the late 19th century in Rodin’s Gates of Hell which prophetically announce a century of war.
-Finally, the humbling reality of Space itself, and its impenetrable vastness, shows us ourselves for the first time as seen by NASA cameras from the other side of the moon.
+Finally, the humbling reality and vastness of Space shows us ourselves for the first time, as seen by NASA cameras from the other side of the moon.

 This is an online event hosted on Zoom which can be watched live with Q&A, or on-demand for one month afterwards.
 You will receive your link to access the event in your email confirmation and the on-demand link after the event ends.